Whenever we communicate we are affected by noise. Noise is a Communication Theory concept regarding anything that can affect our message.

 This is about those very obvious (and sometimes less obvious) physical forms of noise.

-Think spam overload in your inbox where important messages are missed.
+Think spam overload in your inbox where important messages are missed due to the "noise" of other messages.

 Or information overload – like social media where there is so much content it’s often hard to find anything of use.